danielthepope/xkcdfull/README.md

 npm install
 npm start
 ```
-Runs on port 3000, because I hard coded it, because this is a dirty hack.
+Runs on the port specified by the PORT environment variable, or if not set, it defaults to 3000.